leangjia/blender_docs/trunk/blender_docs/manual/render/cycles/render_settings/sampling.rst

 Adaptive Sampling
 =================

-With *adaptive sampling* Cycles automatically reduces the number of samples in areas that have little noise, for faster rendering and more even noise distribution.
+With adaptive sampling Cycles automatically reduces the number of samples in areas that have little noise, for faster rendering and more even noise distribution.
 For example hair on a character may need many samples, but the background may need very few.

 By default, the threshold to stop sampling pixels is adapted to the number of AA samples.
 This reduces overall render time, and particularly after denoising the result will be almost indistinguishable.

-*Adaptive sampling* also makes it possible to render images with a target amount of noise.
+With adaptive sampling it is also possible to render images with a target amount of noise.
-This is done by settings the Noise Threshold, typical values are in the range from 0.1 to 0.001.
+This is done by settings the *Noise Threshold*, typical values are in the range from 0.1 to 0.001.
 Then render samples can then be set to a high value, and the renderer will automatically choose the appropriate amount of samples.